BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ## Learning objectives

+By the end of this chapter, you should be able to:

 1. Understand the logic behind [Bayesian inference](#bayes-logic) using the sweet example and Shiny app.

 2. Use the online visualisation to explore what impacts [Bayes factors](#Bayes-factors).